Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 Amplitude groups events together by session.
 Events that are logged within the same session have the same `session_id`.
 Sessions are handled automatically so you don't have to manually call `startSession()` or `endSession()`.

 You can adjust the time window for which sessions are extended.
+The default session expiration time is 30 minutes.

 === "Java"

-    ```
+    ```java
     amplitude = AmplitudeKt.Amplitude(AMPLITUDE_API_KEY, getApplicationContext(), configuration -> {
         configuration.setMinTimeBetweenSessionsMillis(1000);
         return Unit.INSTANCE;